Alzheimer’s Cure Research: Latest Discoveries and Progress

 Sense of smell may correlate with Alzheimer’s susceptibility.

-A study on the incredible senses of taste and smell that wine tasters possess may have inadvertently provided insight into Alzheimer’s susceptibility.
+A study on wine tasters’ incredible senses of taste and smell may have inadvertently provided insight into Alzheimer’s susceptibility.
 Las Vegas researchers scanned the brains of 13 wine connoisseurs and compared those scans with the brain scans of non-experts.
 During the brain scans, each study participant smelled different wines and fruits.

-So what does this mean for Alzheimer’s research?
+So, what does this mean for Alzheimer’s research?
 It is possible that developing your sense of smell may help to offer some protection against Alzheimer’s.
-More research is certainly needed, but this is an exciting discovery.
+More research is undoubtedly needed, but this is an exciting discovery.

 NSAIDs cure Alzheimer’s symptoms in mice.

-A research team has discovered that mefenamic acid, which is a common Non-Steroidal Anti Inflammatory Drug (NSAID), cures Alzheimer’s symptoms in mice.
-During the study, researchers tested 20 mice which were genetically altered so that they exhibited Alzheimer’s symptoms.
-Ten of the mice were given the mefenamic acid for a month via a pump underneath their skin.
+A research team has discovered that mefenamic acid, a common non-specific Inflammatory Drug (NSAID), cures Alzheimer’s symptoms in mice.
+During the study, researchers tested 20 mice that were genetically altered so that they exhibited Alzheimer’s symptoms.
+Ten mice were given mefenamic acid via a pump underneath their skin for a month.
 The other ten mice were given a placebo, also through a pump underneath their skin.

-Prior to the study, all of the mice displayed memory loss.
-After the treatment, however, the mice which received the mefenamic acid showed a reversal in their memory loss.
-The mice which received the placebo still displayed the same memory loss that they had at the beginning of the study.
+Before the study, all of the mice displayed memory loss.
+After the treatment, however, the mice that received the mefenamic acid showed a reversal in their memory loss.
+The mice that received the placebo still displayed the same memory loss that they had at the beginning of the study.

 Next steps in Alzheimer’s research

-As new studies are completed, scientists learn more about how Alzheimer’s progresses and what techniques may be effective in treating and preventing it.
+As new studies are completed, scientists learn more about how Alzheimer’s progresses and what techniques may effectively treat and prevent it.
 Luckily, breakthroughs in Alzheimer’s research are happening daily.
 While there’s no way to estimate when a cure will be found, researchers are continually making progress in their search.

 If your loved one is living with Alzheimer’s, Cahoon Care can help.
 Contact us today to learn more about the specialized Alzheimer’s care we provide.